Hilario Davide Jr.: Awards

-In 2011 Davide was awarded one of the highest honours of the Holy See - the Knight Grand Cross of the Pontifical Order of St. Sylvester by decree of Pope Benedict XVI.
+In 2011 Davide was awarded one of the highest honor of the Holy See, the Knight Grand Cross of the Pontifical Order of St. Sylvester, by decree of Pope Benedict XVI.

 Hilario Davide is the recipient of many awards.
 In 2002, he was conferred the Ramon Magsaysay Award for Government Service—a singular honor that is the Asian equivalent of the Nobel Prize.
 He was recognized for his life of principled citizenship and his profound service to democracy and the rule of law in the Philippines.

 Apart from the Magsaysay Award, he is also the recipient of the 2005 Most Distinguished Alumnus Award given by the University of the Philippines Alumni Association; the 2003 Man of the Year Award by the Philippine Free Press; the 2000 Filipino of the Year Award by the Philippine Daily Inquirer; the 2001 Rule of Law Award; the 1999 The Outstanding Filipino Award in Environmental Law; the 2003 Chief Justice Roberto Concepcion Award for Legal Aid by the Integrated Bar of the Philippines; and 13 honorary degrees in doctoral in law and humanities.

 In August 2006, he was conferred the ABA International Rule of Law Award in recognition of his extraordinary leadership in advancing the Rule of Law by the American Bar Association (ABA) Rule of Law Initiative on the occasion of the ABA's 2006 Annual Convention.

-Hilario G. Davide Jr. was also the Supreme Commander of the Order of the Knights of Rizal and was conferred the highest rank, Knight Grand Cross of Rizal.
+Hilario G. Davide Jr. was also the supreme commander of the Order of the Knights of Rizal and was conferred the highest rank, Knight Grand Cross of Rizal.

 World Justice Project

 Hilario G. Davide Jr. serves as an honorary co-chair for the World Justice Project.
-The World Justice Project works to lead a global, multidisciplinary effort to strengthen the Rule of Law for the development of communities of opportunity and equity.
+The World Justice Project works to lead a global, multidisciplinary effort to strengthen the rule of law for the development of communities of opportunity and equity.